uaraven/lambda-evaluator/readme.md

 ### Variables

-Variable name can be either *one* lowercase 'a'..'z' or list of uppercase 'A'..'Z' characters.
+Variable name can be either *one* lowercase 'a'..'z' or a sequence of uppercase 'A'..'Z' characters.

 `x`, `y`, `z`, `ID`, `TRUE` and `FALSE` are all valid identifiers.